-With the latest revision of the AVMSD, the European Parliament and the European Council agreed in 2018 on new regulations to "take account of changes in the European media landscape".5 The revision focuses primarily on companies in digital value chains and platform providers.6 These are to be held more accountable by the new and amended regulations.

-3 cf. Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010 on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media services (Audiovisual Media Services Directive).
+With the latest revision of the AVMSD, the European Parliament and the European Council agreed in 2018 on new regulations to "take account of changes in the European media landscape".
+The revision focuses primarily on companies cf. Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010 on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audiovisual media services (Audiovisual Media Services Directive).